hai-vr/documentation/docs/products/combo-gesture-expressions/reference.md

 In the Compiler at the bottom:

 - If you use Jerry's Face Tracking [Adjerry91/VRCFaceTracking-Templates](https://github.com/Adjerry91/VRCFaceTracking-Templates):
-  - Define the field called *Eye tracking enabled parameter* to be `EyeTrackingActive` in the parameter name.
+  - Define the field called *Eye tracking enabled parameter* to be `EyeTrackingActive`
   - Keep the *Eye tracking parameter type* to be *Modern*.
 - If you use another eye tracking template or system:
   - Define the field called *Eye tracking enabled parameter* to be a parameter of your eye tracking that is enabled when your eye tracking device is enabled.